-Given that processes can execute in an environment where decentralized PEXAs can monitor data changes and communicate about data dependencies among concurrently executing processes, consider the assurance point and rule functionality illustrated for P1 in Figure 1.
+Given that processes can execute in an environment where decentralized PEXAs can monitor data changes and communicate about data dependencies among concurrently executing processes, our work is focused on how to enhance the ability to monitor data consistency in the failure and recovery process.
+To illustrate our approach, the expanded view of P1 in Figure 1 shows the use of assurance points (APs) and the different types of rules.
 As shown for P1, APs can be placed at strategic locations in a process, where an AP is a combined logical and physical checkpoint that can be used to store execution data, alter program flow, and support recovery activity.
 One use of an AP is to trigger integration rules as shown for AP1, where integration rules check pre and post conditions for service execution.
 By checking pre/post conditions, user-defined consistency constraints can validated, which is important since most service-oriented environments cannot rely on traditional notions of serializability to ensure the correctness of concurrently executing processes.